zudochkin/awesome-newsletters/README.md

 ### Elm
 * [Elm Weekly](http://www.elmweekly.nl/).
 The wonderful world of the Elm programming language, in your inbox.

+### Rust
+* [This Week in Rust](https://this-week-in-rust.org).
+Stay up to date with events, learning resources, and recent developments in Rust community.

 ## Editors
 ### Vim
 * [Vim Weekly](http://www.vimweekly.com/).
 Every monday, we send 5 tips that can help boost your vim productivity you can think of it as one tip per day!